Published onHealth Tip of the Week

 Give an appropriate opportunity for control

 Ask your child if they would like a countdown to the poke or if they would like to look away and be distracted instead.
 “This provides the child with a sense of control over an experience that they have very little control over,” explains Prendergast.
 Also empower your child by giving them a job — to remain still so that the blood draw can go as smoothly as possible.
-This will also give the child control and a sense of autonomy over their own body.
+This will also give the child a sense of autonomy over their own body.

 Be honest with your language

 Honesty is an important component when speaking to your child about bloodwork.
 Try to avoid saying “it won’t hurt!” or “this will be quick!”
 It’s important that your child trusts you and the medical team to be honest with them.
 Try saying, “this will feel like a pinch or a poke” instead.
-Be careful not to say “all done!” until the blood draw is truly complete — that means the needle is removed and bandage is placed.
+Be careful not to say “all done!” until the blood draw is truly complete — that means the needle is removed and a bandage is placed.
 “Using this language prepares the child for a sensation that they can relate to and provides realistic expectations, which can lead to a greater ability to cope positively with a blood draw,” says Prendergast.

-Contributed by: Erin Prendergast, CCLS
+Contributed by: Erin Prendergast, BA, CCLS

 Are you looking for advice to keep your child healthy and happy?
 Do you have questions about common childhood illnesses and injuries?
 Subscribe to our Health Tips newsletter to receive health and wellness tips from the pediatric experts at Children's Hospital of Philadelphia, straight to your inbox.
 Read some recent tips.